YU-Zhejian/yuzj_linux_workshop/lab2/04_cmake_scp/Readme.md

 geometry: margin=20mm
 hyperrefoptions:
 - linktoc=all
-fontfamily: noto
 colorlinks: true
 ---

 # Stupid C Program using CMake

+## Why Learning This Course?

 The presence of `CMakeLists.txt` indicates that this project can be built using [CMake](https://cmake.org/), which is a convenient build system for C/C++.

+## Learning Objectives

+- Learn how to build a C program using CMake.

+## Simple Tutorial

 Please note that here the executables and libraries were not named `main` and `libstupid`.

-## Simple Tutorial

 Here we will demonstrate how to build our program using CMake and GNU Make.
 Firstly, we need to create a separate directory for CMake build: